General Still Photo Shooting Precautions

 - If there is a very bright light source in the image, the bright area may appear black on the screen.
 However, the actual captured image will correctly show the bright area.

-- Under low light, bright [: Screen brightness] or [: Viewfinder brightness] settings may cause noise or irregular colors in images.
+- In low light, if you set [: Disp. brightness] to a bright setting, noise or irregular colors may appear in the image.
 However, the noise or irregular colors will not be recorded in the captured image.

 - When you magnify the image, the image sharpness may look more pronounced than in the actual image.